Birth, Parents and Siblings

 Marriage & Children

 Bonnie and Jim must have maintained an ongoing, long-distance relationship, as they were married on June 12, 1936, in East Orange, Essex County, New Jersey, a suburb of Newark, when they both were approximately 25 years old.
-They were married at the Oraton Parkway Baptist Church.
+They were married at the Oraton Parkway Baptist Church or in the chapel of First Baptist Church East Orange (according to a news clipping), at 8:30 p.m.
 Jim may have been living in New York City at the time according to their wedding announcement.
 They did not get married in Dixon because Papa O’by could not stand seeing his children get married due to the thought of losing them.
 Rather, they married in New Jersey, where Jim’s parents lived at the time and where his father, Carlos, a Baptist minister, officiated at their ceremony.

 Parenthood